Ender-Development/EnderModpackTweaks/README.md

 <a href="https://www.akliz.net/enderman"><img src="https://github.com/Ender-Development/PatchouliBooks/raw/master/banner.png" align="center"/></a>

 ## Current Features
+### New Features
+- 🆕 TimeSync
+  - sync the ingame time with the system time of the server
+  - this makes minecraft days actually 24 hours long

 ### Minecraft
 - ✅ Inventory Crafting
   - option to disable the 2x2 crafting field in the inventory